Keyboard shortcuts

 • Whether any given coalition ships a ticket issuer.

-• The catalog of commissioned confluences.
-Each arrives when a cross-citizen problem forces it.
+• The catalog of commissioned composite organisms.
+Each arrives when a cross-member problem forces it.

 • The catalog of standalone-organism categories and lattice classes.
 New categories arrive with their own books.
 Block-building lattices are the first specified class; attestation fabrics, oracle grids, DA shards, and other categories follow their own proposals.